Our Services

 Published on: 2/24/2026

-A barking cough in a child is usually croup, a viral swelling of the larynx and trachea that narrows the airway and causes a seal-like cough, hoarseness, and sometimes stridor, often worse at night.
+A barking, seal-like cough in a child is most often croup, a viral infection that swells the larynx and trachea, narrowing the airway and causing hoarseness, a distinctive cough, and sometimes stridor (a high-pitched sound when breathing in).
+Symptoms typically worsen at night.

 This guide explains why croup causes a barking cough, what's happening inside your child's airway, and the appropriate medical next steps.